firezone/firezone/docs/docs/user-guides/whitelist-vpn.md

 ## AWS Example

+Our goal is to configure VPN traffic to the restricted resource to be routed through a Firezone server on an EC2 instance.

+### Step 1 - Deploy Firezone server

-In this example, a Firezone instance has already been set up on a `tc2.micro` EC2 instance.
+In this example, a Firezone instance has been set up on a `tc2.micro` EC2 instance.
 See the
 [Deployment Guide]({% link docs/deploy/index.md %})
 for details on deploying Firezone.

-### Step 1 - Set a static IP for the Firezone instance
+Specific to AWS, ensure:

+1. The security group of the Firezone EC2 instance allows outbound traffic to the IP of the protected resource.
-Create and associate an Elastic IP with the Firezone instance.
+1. An Elastic IP is associated with the Firezone instance.
 In this case the IP is `52.202.88.54`.

 ![Allocate Elastic IP](https://user-images.githubusercontent.com/52545545/154821256-9335703b-a120-4a9d-b9f5-bbca673cef63.png){:width="600"}